department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/accelerated-payments.md

 <div class="va-introtext">

 Are you enrolled in a high-tech program with the goal of working in a high-tech industry?
 You may be able to get a lump-sum payment to cover the higher per-month costs for these courses of study.
-Find out how.
+Find out if you can get this benefit.

 </div>

 <div class="feature" markdown="1">

-### Can I get these education benefits?
+### Can I get this education benefit?
-You can get these benefits if you're an active-duty GI Bill recipient, in which case both degree and non-degree programs qualify and:
+You can get this benefit if you're an active-duty GI Bill recipient, in which case both degree and non-degree programs qualify, and:
--	You are a REAP recipient or a Reservist using the Reserve GI Bill while pursuing a non-degree program for two years or less, **and**
+-	You're a REAP recipient or a Reservist using the Reserve GI Bill while pursuing a non-degree program for 2 years or less, **and**
--	Your tuition and fees exceed 200% of the monthly amount of educational assistance you would otherwise be eligible to get during the certified period of enrollment.
+-	Your tuition and fees are more than 200% of the monthly amount of educational assistance you would otherwise qualify to get during the certified enrollment period.
 <br />

 **Exception:**
-This benefit isn't available under the Post-9/11 GI Bill, Dependents’ Educational Assistance (DEA) program, or VEAP.
+You can't get this benefit under the Post-9/11 GI Bill, Dependents’ Educational Assistance (DEA) program, or VEAP.
 <br />
 ### Who's covered?
 Veterans